Skip navigation

 Share article on Facebook Share article on Pinterest Share article on Twitter (opens new window)

-In the midst of summer or when temperatures are at their highest, it's possible for your dog to experience a heat stroke.
-A heat stroke can occur when your dog's internal temperature becomes abnormally (and dangerously) high.
+In the midst of summer, when temperatures are at their highest, your dog could experience heatstroke if proper precautions are not taken.
+Heatstroke can occur when your dog's internal temperature becomes abnormally (and dangerously) high.
+Common symptoms include:

 • High body temperature